Korean regional cuisine: Kaesong

 As Kaesong was the capital of Goryeo for almost 500 years, its culinary culture was highly developed.
-The luxurious style of Kaesong cuisine is frequently compared with those of Seoul and Jeolla.
+The luxurious style of Kaesong cuisine is frequently compared with those of Seoul and Jeolla Province.
 Kaesong cuisine was traditionally treated as part of Gyeonggi cuisine, since Kaesong belonged to Gyeonggi province until the Korean War.
 However, it was incorporated into the administration of North Korea after the war while Gyeonggi province is administered by South Korea.
 Bossam kimchi (wrapped kimchi), pyeonsu (summer mandu in square shape), sinseollo (royal casserole), seolleongtang (beef tripe soup), chueotang (mudfish soup), joraengi tteokguk (dumpling soup), umegi (tteok covered with syrup), and gyeongdan (ball-shaped tteok) are representative Kaesong dishes.
 Umegi, also called Kaesong juak, is a holiday food of Kaesong, and known for its delicate style with a sweet and nutty taste.
 The dish is made by kneading a mixture of rice flour and glutinous rice flour with warm water, then shaping the dough into balls with either one pine nut or jujube, then frying and coating them with syrup.

 Gyeonggi province

 Geographically, Gyeonggi province is located in the central region of the Korean peninsula.
 Until the Korean War it included Kaesong, the old capital of Goryeo.
 Mountain vegetables are obtained from those surrounding Seoul, while fish and seafood are harvested from the Yellow Sea, located to the west.
 In Gyeonggi cuisine, jeotgal (fermented salted seafood) is abundant, and among them jogijeot (made with croaker) and saeujeot (made with small shrimp) are often used as ingredients in kimchi.
 The climate is relatively mild, and various types of cereal crops are harvested, so dishes made with grain crops are especially developed.
 Ogokbap (steamed five cereal crops), and chalbap (steamed glutinous rice) are enjoyed as main dishes.
 Although the province borders Seoul, its cuisine is generally simple, and its flavors and use of seasonings are moderate except in Kaesong cuisine.
 Due to the sophisticated culinary culture, and diverse dishes, Kaesong's cuisine is often compared with Seoul's cuisine and Korean royal court cuisine.
-Since Gyeonggi province borders the provinces of Gangwon, Chungcheong, Hwanghae, the cuisine has much in common with the cuisines of these neighboring provinces, including flavors and naming conventions for dishes.
+Since Gyeonggi province borders the provinces of Gangwon Province, Chungcheong, Hwanghae Province, the cuisine has much in common with the cuisines of these neighboring provinces, including flavors and naming conventions for dishes.

 Savory grain dishes are numerous, and include sujebi (dumpling soup), and beombeok (thick mixed-grain porridge).
 They are made with either pumpkin, potato, corn, wheat flour, or azuki beans.
 Noodle soups such as Jemul guksu (noodles in soybean paste soup), and memilkal ssakdugi (knife-cut noodle soup) also have a thick broth and a savory taste along with a soft texture in contrast with naeongmyeon in the clear dongchimi broth eaten in the northern region.
 Naengkongguk (soybean soup with dumplings) is also a common dish which is also a local specialty of Chungcheong and Hwanghae provinces.